Values · Full list

 The 10 Schwartz values

 Ten basic human values, validated across dozens of cultures, arranged in a circle and in four broad orientations.
-Get to know each one — and discover yours.
+Get to know each one, then discover yours.

 The Theory of Basic Human Values by Shalom Schwartz describes ten values arranged in a circle: self-direction, stimulation, hedonism, achievement, power, security, conformity, tradition, benevolence and universalism.
-Neighboring values in the circle have compatible motivations; opposite values compete with each other — which is why it's hard to prioritize, at the same time, self-direction and conformity, or power and universalism.
+Neighboring values in the circle have compatible motivations, while opposite values compete with each other — which is why it is hard to prioritize self-direction and conformity at once, or power and universalism.
 They group into four orientations, along two axes of tension: openness to change × conservation and self-enhancement × self-transcendence.
 Click any value to understand what it is, when it's a high or low priority, and how it shows up in your life.

 Openness to Change